wassimans/polkabind/docs/readmes/swift/README.md

 ## Overview

 `Polkabind` is a library that opens the Polkadot ecosystem to programming languages other than Rust.
 It exposes mainly standard wallet-level functionality (key management, balance queries, extrinsic building, signing, RPC, event subscriptions and more) to other languages (Swift, Kotlin, Python, Javascript and more) by exposing the **[Subxt](https://github.com/paritytech/subxt)** library through FFI (foreign language interface).
-This is the Polkabind Swift package, for Swift developers.
+This is the Polkabind Swift package, for iOS/Swift developers.

 ## High-Level Workflow